Helia-Karisani/RAG_model/README.md

 - The project uses the `main` branch to track and push all updates.
 - Changes to files can be committed and pushed as needed for incremental improvements.

----

-Feel free to edit this guide or add more instructions based on new features or configurations!